 There is the possibility though to have side effects through function calls in expressions where the function modifies globally visible variables.
 Although functions only have "in" parameters, meaning that they are not allowed to modify the value of their parameters, they may modify the value of global variables.
 Operators in Ada are functions, so, when defined by the user, although they cannot modify their own operands, they may modify global state and therefore have side effects.

 Ada allows the implementation to choose the association of the operators with operands of the same precedence level (in the absence of parentheses imposing a specific association).
+[The preceding sentence is wrong; although the operands may be evaluated in arbitrary order, the association of the evaluated results is left-to-right.]
 The operands of a binary operation are also evaluated in an arbitrary order, as happens for the parameters of any function call.
 In the case of user-defined operators with side effects, this implementation dependency can cause unpredictability of the side effects.

-Ada.25.2 Guidance to language users
+Ada.26.2 Guidance to language users